Mazbaul/User-Management-System/README.md

 ## Laravel User Management System

-Simple mini-project created during live-coding
+Simple mini-project created for User Management.
+You can Create Superadmin, admin, Normal User And can Create User you want with different roles and permissions Using Just UI

-###
+### Features

 - admin panel
 - user creation using UI